-I am postdoctoral researcher at the [Research Center for Distributional Conflict and Globalization](http://www.uni-heidelberg.de/fakultaeten/wiso/exzellenzinitiative/index_en.html) at *Heidelberg University*, and associate fellow at the [*German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)*](http://www.die-gdi.de/en/).
+I am a postdoctoral researcher at the [Research Center for Distributional Conflict and Globalization](http://www.uni-heidelberg.de/fakultaeten/wiso/exzellenzinitiative/index_en.html) at *Heidelberg University*, and associate fellow at the [*German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)*](http://www.die-gdi.de/en/).

 Before moving to Heidelberg, I obtained my PhD with a thesis titled "A nudge too far?
-The effects of democracy aid on democratization and political instability" in 2014 from the [Department of Government](http://www.essex.ac.uk/government/) at the *University of Essex*, supervised by [Kristian Skrede Gleditsch](http://privatewww.essex.ac.uk/~ksg/) and [Jörg Faust](http://www.deval.org/en/prof-dr-joerg-faust.html).
+The effects of democracy aid on democratization and political instability" from the [Department of Government](http://www.essex.ac.uk/government/) at the *University of Essex*, supervised by [Kristian Skrede Gleditsch](http://privatewww.essex.ac.uk/~ksg/) and [Jörg Faust](http://www.deval.org/en/prof-dr-joerg-faust.html).

 In a nutshell, my research deals with various aspects of political regimes and states: how they differ, how they react to international factors (particularly foreign aid), and how they affect development and and political instability.